Woodside Energy 2026 Annual General Meeting Overview

 About WDS

 Woodside Energy Group Ltd is a global energy company.
-Its segments include Australia, International and Marketing.
-The Australia segment is engaged in the exploration, evaluation, development, production and sale of liquefied natural gas, pipeline gas, crude oil and condensate and natural gas liquids in Australia.
-International segment is engaged in the exploration, evaluation, development, production and sale of pipeline gas, crude oil and condensate and natural gas liquids in international jurisdictions outside of Australia.
+Its segments include Australia, International, Marketing and Corporate.
+The Australia segment is engaged in the exploration, evaluation, development, production and sale of liquefied natural gas, pipeline gas, crude oil and condensate and natural gas liquids.
+International segment is engaged in the exploration, evaluation, development, production and sale of LPG, pipeline gas, crude oil and condensate and natural gas liquids in international jurisdictions outside of Australia.
 Marketing segment is engaged in the marketing, shipping and trading of its oil and gas portfolio.
-Its projects include Pluto LNG, the North West Shelf Project, Macedon, Sangomar, the lower carbon ammonia project in Texas, and others.
-It holds an interest in Woodside Louisiana LNG, which is an under-construction LNG production and export terminal in Calcasieu Parish, Louisiana.
-The Sangomar, containing both oil and gas, is located 100 kilometers south of Dakar.
+Its projects include Pluto LNG, North West Shelf Project, Woodside Solar, Scarborough Energy Project, Beaumont New Ammonia Project, Sangomar, and others.
+It holds an interest in Woodside Louisiana LNG, which is an under-construction LNG production and export terminal in Lake Charles, Louisiana.
+The Sangomar oil and gas is located 100 kilometers south of Dakar.

 About the author